Leconte9/IdentityFraudFromEnronEmail/README.md

 Random Forest| 0.862068965517 | 0.333333333333 | 0.142857142857 | 0.844827586207 | 0.333333333333 | 0.285714285714
 Logistic Regression| 0.879310344828 | 0.5 | 0.142857142857 | 0.862068965517 | 0.4 | 0.285714285714

-Question 4: What does it mean to tune the parameters of an algorithm, and what can happen if you don’t do this well?
-How did you tune the parameters of your particular algorithm?
-What parameters did you tune?
-(Some algorithms do not have parameters that you need to tune -- if this is the case for the one you picked, identify and briefly explain how you would have done it for the model that was not your final choice or a different model that does utilize parameter tuning, e.g. a decision tree classifier).  [relevant rubric items: “discuss parameter tuning”, “tune the algorithm”]
 ## Tune the Parameters of an Algorithm
 ### Discuss Parameter Tuning
 Some classifier algorithms belongs to a kind of Hyper-Parameters Model, which cannot be directly learnt within estimators.
 In sklearn they are passed as arguments to the constructor of the estimator classes.
 Tuning the parameters of an algorithm is to optimize the values of those parameters to achive the best performance.
-If we choose the best algorithm but using some worse parameters, it is impossible to get the result that we are expecting.
+If we choose the best algorithm but using some inappropriate parameters, it still cannot get the result that we are expecting.

-### Tune the AQlgorithm
+### Tune the Algorithm
-GridSearchCV from sklearn would be a good choice for this project, as it exhaustively considers all parameter combinations..
+GridSearchCV from sklearn would be a good choice for this project, as it exhaustively considers all parameter combinations.

 ```python
 from sklearn import tree